yonas/docker/freebsd-porting.md

     zfs create zroot/docker -o mountpoint=/dk # this should be short!
     ./docker -d -b none -e jail -s zfs -g /dk -D

-After the daemon is started we can pull the image
+After the daemon is started we can pull the image and start the container

    ./docker pull kazuyoshi/freebsd-minimal
+   ./docker create --name freebsd kazuyoshi/freebsd-minimal /bin/csh
+   ./docker ps -a # should show the container

+   ./docker start freebsd # this fails now